 Urology: Prostate Diagnostic Assessment Program (PDAP)

-A nurse navigator and urologist will work together with each patient to ensure the patient is involved with, and understands, their care plan.
+A nurse navigator and urologist work together with each patient to ensure the patient is involved with, and understands, their care plan.

 Diagnostic Assessment Programs help to ensure patients receive timely and coordinated access to high quality diagnostic services and appropriate treatment.
 The overall goal is to improve the patient experience and enhance a patient's quality of life during this phase of the medical journey.